johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 Rust provides two new type modifiers for dealing with pointers and memory managment.
 Both have very specific semantics that are checked at *compile time* to help prevent memory leaks.

 * `~` - provides a lexically scoped allocation on the heap.
 That is, when the newly assigned pointer variable goes out of scope the memory is freed.
 * `@` - provides a garbage collected allocation on the heap.
-In Rust each [task](http://static.rust-lang.org/doc/tutorial-tasks.html) has it's own garbage collector responsible for handling this type of heap allocation.
+In Rust each [task](http://static.rust-lang.org/doc/tutorial-tasks.html) has its own garbage collector responsible for handling this type of heap allocation.

 A few simple examples borrowed in part from Rust's tutorials will illustrate when the memory for each of these type modifiers is freed.